Principal Teaching/Learning Activities

 Radiology Conference (RC)

-1) A biweekly conference devoted to plain musculoskeletal radiography, based on Dr. Burton Sack’s 40-year collection, led by Dr. Kissin
+A conference devoted to plain musculoskeletal radiography, based on Dr. Burton Sack’s 40-year collection, led by Dr. Kissin.

-3) Weekly conference devoted to MSK for 2nd year fellows.
+1 hr. conference devoted to MSK ultrasound for 2nd year fellows.

 Monthly

-Evidence-Based Medicine (EBM) Journal Club: Fellow picks the article, and discusses the methodology with a clinical epidemiology staff person least 1 week in advance.
-There are 10 research study types to choose from (cross-sectional cohort study, vs. RTC, vs. meta-analysis, etc.) and schedule at the beginning of the academic year (2-3 per fellow).
-It focuses more on methods, possible bias, and article criticism.
+Fellow picks the article, and discusses the methodology with a clinical epidemiology staff person least 1 week in advance.
+There are 6 research study types to choose from (cross-sectional cohort study, vs. RTC, vs. meta-analysis, etc.) as well as 4 “most impactful” recent articles and schedules at the beginning of the academic year (2-3 per fellow).
+It focuses on methods, possible bias, and article criticism.

 Inter-Hospital Rounds (IHR)